-The Company grants restricted stock units ("RSUs") to certain employees and directors (together, the "participants") in MCC's Class A common stock.
+The Company grants restricted stock units ("RSUs") to certain employees and directors (together, the "participants") in Class A common stock.
 Awards of RSUs are valued by reference to shares of common stock that entitle participants to receive, upon the settlement of the unit, one share of common stock for each unit.
 The awards are subject to annual vesting periods not exceeding 4 years from the date of grant.
 The Company made estimates of expected forfeitures based on historic voluntary termination behavior and trends of actual RSU forfeitures and recognized compensation costs for equity awards expected to vest.
-The intrinsic value of outstanding RSUs, based on the Company's stock price of \$8.04 per share as of December 31, 2006, was \$1.6 million.
+The intrinsic value of outstanding RSUs, based on the Company's average stock price of \$6.70 per share during the year ended December 31, 2006, was \$9.9 million.